MyWorldLLC/Buoy/README.md

 to support the newest JDK releases, etc. Buoy's API is also undergoing its own evolution right now, and will not stabilize until Panama does (at the soonest).

+## Project Structure
+Buoy itself resides in [lib/](./lib), and a small, simple example native library that's used for testing resides in [native/](./native).
+The Buoy bindings for the native test library live [here](./lib/src/test/groovy/com/myworldvw/buoy/util) and provide a fairly complete example of Buoy's mapping features and some of its utility features as well.